The Ultimate Photography Adventure: Photograph the Total Solar Eclipse in La Serena and the hills of Valparaiso.

 Chile is certainly unique.
 A very “thin” country that stretches about 4,000 miles from north to south, and yet only a few hundred miles wide.
 With the varied landscape options from the driest place on earth to some of the most gorgeous mountain ranges, there’s so much to point our cameras at.

 This workshop tour will focus on two distinct regions of Chile.
-La Serena, which is just north of Santiago along the coast and Easter Island.
-The Total solar eclipse happens in La Serena on July 2, and after that we’ll head out to Easter Island for three days of non-stop photographic adventure.
+La Serena, which is just north of Santiago along the coast and Valparaiso, which is just an hour from the capitol.
+The Total solar eclipse happens in La Serena on July 2.

 A note on the eclipse.

 During the “Great American Eclipse” that occurred in August of 2017 I envisioned and captured this shot.
 In my home town of Walla Walla, WA, we achieved about 97% of totality.
 In La Serena, we’ll achieve 100% totality for just over 2 minutes.

 It will happen at 5:39 p.m. local time and the sun will be at about 13 degrees above the horizon.
 So it’ll be quite different than the one I shot here.